yannick-leguennec/yannick-leguennec/README.md

 #### 🚀 Professional Goals
 I am seeking a dynamic position that will allow me to fully integrate everything I have learned during my course at O'clock.
 My ambition is to become the most professional and reliable web and mobile developer.
 In the long term, I aim to specialize in blockchain development.

+### 💼 Working Preferences
+- I am particularly interested in remote positions that allow me to work flexibly from any location, leveraging my dual citizenship in France and Canada, and my permanent residency in Mexico.

 #### 💡 Passions and Interests
 Outside of work, I am passionate about entrepreneurship, economics, politics, technology, and investment.
 These interests provide me with a comprehensive and in-depth view of the current and future challenges in the tech sector.